Southwest Corridor Park

 Volunteering: Volunteers can participate for a few hours per year or regularly throughout the gardening season.
 You might help with a one-time spring clean-up, or volunteer occasionally throughout the year, or take primary responsibility for a particular garden area along the corridor.
 Volunteers can focus on gardening or on many other roles as well.
 If you'd like to volunteer or if you'd just like to find out more about volunteer opportunities, please contact Franco Campanello, SWCPC President, at 617-642-5223 or by email at firstname.lastname@example.org.

-Participation in PMAC: The Parkland Management Advisory Committee (PMAC) is the community voice for the Southwest Corridor.
+Participation in PMAC: The Park Management Advisory Council (PMAC) is the community voice for the Southwest Corridor.
 See the About PMAC page on this website for more information.